cross-rs/cross/README.md

 Also, testing is very slow. `cross` will actually run units tests *sequentially* because QEMU gets upset when you spawn several threads.
-This also means that, if one of your unit tests spawns several threads then it's more likely to fail.
+This also means that, if one of your unit tests spawns several threads then it's more likely to fail or, worst, "hang" (never terminate).

 | Target                               | glibc | GCC   | QEMU  | OpenSSL | `test` |
 |--------------------------------------|-------|-------|-------|---------|:------:|